Cox-Automotive/alks-cli/README.md

 * `json`: Outputs a JSON object
 * `env`: Outputs Bash/Windows environment variable string.
 You can wrap this call in an eval:  `eval $(alks keys create -o env)`
 * `docker`: Outputs environment arguments to pass to a Docker run call
-* `creds`: Updates the default AWS credentials file
+* `creds`: Updates the AWS credentials file
+	* By default this will update the default profile, to use another named profile supply: `-n namedProfile`
+	* If the named profile already exists you'll need to supply an override flag: `-f`